-SBSA is committed to and supports global efforts to combat ML and TF.
-Consequently, SBSA has implemented the Group Money Laundering Control Policy, and approved standards and procedures to ensure compliance with its legislative obligations in respect of AML and CFT requirements.
+SBSA is committed to and supports global efforts to combat money laundering ("ML") and terrorist finance ("TF").
+Consequently, SBSA has implemented the Group Money Laundering Control Policy, and approved standards and procedures to ensure compliance with its legislative obligations in respect of anti-money laundering ("AML") and combating the financing of terrorism ("CFT") requirements.
 Meeting ML and TF control requirements imposes significant obligations in terms of client identification and verification, record keeping, staff training and the detection and reporting of suspicious and unusual transactions.
 Minimum standards are implemented throughout SBSA, while particular emphasis is placed on implementing bespoke ML/TF controls which are designed to mitigate the risks identified in country and business risk assessments.
 SBSA continues to enhance and automate its ML and TF detection measures, and has a dedicated AML surveillance team that is responsible for receiving, evaluating and reporting suspicious or unusual transactions and activities to the appropriate authorities.
 This team has taken the approach of full co-operation with law enforcement agencies from an information sharing perspective, while still ensuring that it operates within the parameters defined by legislation.